 Women’s Health Practitioners located in Atlanta, GA serving Stockbridge, Conyers, Locust Grove, Hampton, Covington, Jackson, Buckhead, Vinings, Smyrna, Roswell, Alpharetta, Midtown, and Sandy Springs, GA

 An abnormal Pap smear result could mean you have precancerous or cancerous cells in your cervix that require further investigation.
-If you receive an abnormal Pap smear result, Lillian Schapiro, MD, Tiffany Morgan, WHNP, Clara Jones, FNP, and Kathryn Garren Inan, WHNP, at Ideal Gynecology, LLC, in Atlanta, Georgia, provide timely assessments and interventions to deal with the cause.
+If you receive an abnormal Pap smear result, Lillian Schapiro, MD, and Olivia Taylor, WHNP at Ideal Gynecology, LLC, in Atlanta, Georgia, provide timely assessments and interventions to deal with the cause.
 They are experts in performing procedures like colposcopy to determine whether there's a problem with your cervix.
 Call the Atlanta, Georgia office of Ideal Gynecology, LLC, to schedule a consultation or use the online form to book an appointment.

 The human papillomavirus or HPV is the most common sexually transmitted disease (STD) in the United States.
 There are over 150 different strains of HPV.
 Most don't cause symptoms, but some types of the virus can cause genital warts or increase your cervical cancer risk.

 HPV 6 and 11 are most likely to cause genital warts that look like small cauliflower or mushroom growths.
 They might be flat or raised and are usually flesh-toned.
 They typically develop within a few weeks or months of exposure.

 HPV 16, 18, and 45 are the most likely to advance to cervical cancer.

 How does HPV spread?